-Ready to start predicting who you think will take the title this November?
-Conduct your political surveys and polls with Survey Legend.
-It’s free to get started, and easy to use!
-And, since people may be hesitant to share their selection online, SurveyLegend offers online polling security.
+It’s free to get started and easy to use!
+Plus, since people may be hesitant to share their selection online, SurveyLegend offers online polling security.
 Check out our recent blog, Online Voting for Elections to learn more about creating a poll and our security processes.
 Then, get started for free!

 Have a 2020 election prediction?
 Let us know who you think is going to come out on top!

 Frequently Asked Questions (FAQs)

 Political polls ask one question, while political surveys ask multiple questions.